w3f/research/docs/polkadot/XCMP/index.md

 - guaranteed message delivery - a chain will receive the message as long as it keeps producing blocks.

-- trustless delivery - Polkadot's shared security ensures the correctness of message delivery and autehenticity as long as we trust the code that produces and consumes them.
+- trustless delivery - Polkadot's shared security ensures the correctness of message delivery and authenticity as long as we trust the code that produces and consumes them.

 - ordered delivery - messages arrive in a definied order.

-Ordered and timely delivery of messages is not given in many applications such as some web applciatin or.
+Ordered and timely delivery of messages is not given in many applications such as some web applciatin.
 This is because TCP/IP gives weaker guarantees about delivery and hence the web application eeds to deal with these issues.
 This involves having message acknowledgements and timeouts.
 To build atomic transactions on such a layer requires a lot of work.
 Polkadot's shared security allows us to get much stronger guarantees than TCP/IP does.
-While Cosmos allows the choice of havig ordered delivery, there are no guranatees that messages will arrive ever due lack of an general incentive model for this purpose.
+While Cosmos allows the choice of havig ordered delivery, there may be no gurantees that messages will ever arrive due lack of an general incentive model for this purpose.
 The trade off for Polkadot however is that non-availability of XCMP messages can halt a parachain, so Polkadot needs to ensure that this never happens.

 We want all these properties while maintaining scalability, in that the relay chain should not be overwhelemed if 100 parachains send messages to 10,000 destinations in a single relay chain block, which we discuss in the next sections.